NCRoxas/clex/README.md

 ## Installation

-If you have go installed just run `make install`
+If you have go installed clone this repository and run `make install`

 Or just download the binary from the release and copy it to `~/.local/bin/` if you want to use systemd service files.
 Other directories tend be problematic on systems with selinux enabled.
 If you use a different directory adjust the clex.service file.
 You can find an example service in this repository "clex.service".
 Copy it to `~/.config/systemd/user/clex.service`, enable it with `systemctl --user enable clex` and start it with `systemctl --user start clex`